In the first instalment of our two-part article, we looked at wet weather motorcycle riding and the benefits of basic bike and rider preparation.

 In the rain, our stopping distance increases.
-So if something should go wrong up ahead and the vehicles in front of us stop suddenly, we need as much space as possible to bring our bike to a halt in a safe and effective manner.
+So if something should go wrong up ahead and the vehicles in front of us stop suddenly, we need as much space as possible to bring our bikes to a halt in a safe and effective manner.

 And this is what distance gives us.
 Distance gives us space and time to come to a stop safely without locking up the wheels and skidding to a halt.

 Maintaining a safe distance from the vehicle in front also opens up our visibility.